Graciano1997/recipe_app/README.md

 **Recipe App** is a user-friendly web application designed to help users discover, organize, and share their favorite recipes.
 With an intuitive interface, users can browse a diverse collection of recipes, add their own culinary creations, and explore cooking ideas from a vibrant community.

 ## 🛠 Built With <a name="built-with"></a>
-Ruby on Rails, Visual Studia Code, WSL
+Ruby on Rails, Visual Studia Code, WSL.

 ### Tech Stack <a name="tech-stack"></a>